daemon-labs-io/github-actions-aws-lambda/README.md

 ### Create your workshop branch

 1. Open the repository in a new tab: https://github.com/daemon-labs-io/github-actions-aws-lambda
-   - Right-click the link and "Open link in new tab" to keep these instructions visible
+   - Right-click the link and "Open link in new tab" (or use split view)
 2. Click the "Branch: main" button in the top-left corner
 3. Type your branch name: `YOUR-USERNAME-workshop`
    - Replace `YOUR-USERNAME` with your actual GitHub username